Skip to content

 Config Caching

 The server binary wraps the config provider with CachedProvider (60-second TTL).
-Config changes from network-backed providers (HTTP, DynamoDB, Postgres) are picked up within 60 seconds without restarting the proxy.
+With a dynamic, network-backed config provider, changes would be picked up within 60 seconds without restarting the proxy.

-For static file configs, changes require a restart.
+The server currently ships only the static file provider, so config changes require a restart.

 Virtual-Hosted Style